kfb19/pebble-game-java/README.md

 Developed in Java *version here*

-the user needs to have
+The user needs to have...

 The user also needs the correct version of Java installed.